Inheritanc-e/past_paper/README.md

     > python -m pip install pipenv
     > pipenv install
     ```
 10. The requirements for this program to run has been completed.
+Any time you want to the prgram type `pipenv run main` from the `past_paper` directory.
 11. Type `help` or `h` on how to use this program.
 12. You can find all of the downloaded past papers in the `papers` folder created by the program.